Highest1-YearGIC Ratesmaple leaf

 British Columbia Income Tax Brackets

 Tax brackets in British Columbia are indexed to the B.C.
 Consumer Price Index (BC CPI).
-This means each year the tax brackets increase to adjust for inflation.
-By doing this, the provincial government can be sure that inflation is not pushing you into a higher tax bracket and forcing you to pay more taxes.
-In 2021, the tax brackets increased by 1.1% from the prior year.
+This means that the tax brackets increase each year to adjust for inflation.
+By doing this, the provincial government can ensure that inflation does not push you into a higher tax bracket, forcing you to pay more taxes.
+For 2025, the tax brackets have increased by 2.8% (down from 5.0% in 2024) from the prior year.
+The tax brackets are as follows.

 The History of BC Provincial Income Taxes